-Behaviour in relation to fire - the system has a B-s1, d0 reaction to fire classification in accordance with BS EN 13501-1: 2007 (see section 8).
+Behaviour in relation to fire - the system can have a B-s1, d0 reaction to fire classification in accordance with BS EN 13501-1: 2007 and its use is restricted (see section 8).

 Risk of condensation - the system can contribute to limiting the risk of interstitial and surface condensation (see section 11).
 Durability - when installed and maintained in accordance with the Certificate holder's recommendations and the terms of this Certificate, the system will remain effective for at least 30 years (see section 13).